-Thus, diverse departmental federations will join the National Federation, not as a result of the capricious ruling of a central committee, even one elected by a congress, but as a result of the vital requirements of consumption and the possibilities of the labor process.
-Thanks to this national institution that will proceed to undertake a census of the raw materials available nationally, and which will be informed concerning the potential of production of each zone, the regions experiencing shortages will systematically direct their requests to the regions possessing surpluses, which will prevent one department from being overwhelmed with requests when these requests should be committee in a workshop that employs fifteen workers will not be comparable to that of an enterprise like Renault, which in 1959 employed sixty-two thousand workers.
+First of all, to elect enterprise management committees in every city that will, with the necessary authority, assume responsibility for the preservation of the equipment and machinery and the continuity of the labor process.
+These committees will assume an infinite variety of forms, depending on the size and structural characteristics of each enterprise.
+The enterprise committee in a workshop that employs fifteen workers will not be comparable to that of an enterprise like Renault, which in 1959 employed sixty-two thousand workers.
 In an enterprise like Renault, each Section will have to elect a delegate who is chosen on the basis of his competence and his sense of responsibility.
 These Section delegates, or delegates from specialized workshops, will in turn constitute a General Management Committee that will also be joined by the high level technicians who are reliable.

 In smaller enterprises the principle of the enterprise committees will be the same.
 We mentioned the Sections or workshops of Renault because they concentrate different specialized labor processes.
-There are also such specialized labor processes forge workers, rolling mill workers, boiler workers, lathe operators, pipefitters, etc.-in a medium-sized metal factory.
+There are also such specialized labor processes-forge workers, rolling mill workers, boiler workers, lathe operators, pipefitters, etc.-in a medium-sized metal factory.